square/leakcanary/README.md

   @Override public void onCreate() {
     super.onCreate();
-    if (LeakCanary.isInAnalyzerProcess()) {
+    if (LeakCanary.isInAnalyzerProcess(this)) {
+      // This process is dedicated to LeakCanary for heap analysis.
-      // LeakCanary performs the analysis in a separate process.
-No need to do your usual app init in that case. return;
+      // You should not init your app in this process. return;
     }
     LeakCanary.install(this);